 Simply stated, the golden rule is: “Treat people the way you’d like to be treated.”
 If you do

 this, you’ll definitely keep your regrets to a minimum.
 You’ll be learning how to treat people with kindness no matter what.
 You’ll be learning how to treat people fairly and you’ll gain empathy.
 When you put yourself in someone else’s shoes before you act, you’ll be less likely to engage in an act that you’ll regret later.

 The next step is to take swift action in your life.
 You only have one life and the time is

 now.
 If your goals are clear and you know what you want, what are you waiting for?
 A

 common regret is not doing the things that are truly important to them.

 “I wish I stayed in touch with some of my friends…”

 “I wish I had the courage to say what I wanted to say/express my feelings…”

 “I wish I didn’t date that loser…”

 Where I am today was NOT easy and NOT fun but it afforded me to live in Alaska, to meet the people who became family, to appreciate the food on my plate and the people who support me, etc. Have you always wanted to start your own business?
 Start one!
-Would you like to get back in tough with your father?
+Would you like to get back in touch with your father?
 Do it!
 Yes, it’s difficult, yet it’s also so simple once you’ve made the commitment to act.
-But, achieving great things don’t come easy.
+But, achieving great things doesn’t come easy.
 I was raised that you have to work hard for the things you want.
 You need to do these things instead of putting them off until tomorrow!